gonodono/app-icon-change-demo/README.md

-  - The launcher app, Settings pages, etc., may not work well with this, possibly taking a while to update, or requiring a device restart, or breaking in unforeseen ways.
+  - The launcher app, Settings pages, etc., may not work well with this, possibly taking a while to update, or requiring a device restart, or simply breaking somehow.

+  - It might be possible for the user to get the app into an unlaunchable state, requiring some fiddling with adb, or uninstalling/reinstalling.

-  - It might not work at all in certain devices or environments.
+  - It may not work at all in certain devices or environments.

 - This was originally written in Java.
 If you would prefer that version, [the commit starting with `bdfbdea`][commit] is the last one in that language.